imabhishek028/Recipe-Task1/README.md

 # Recipe-Task1
-Spider Inductions Task 1 by Abhishek Jha, Roll No- 110123005.
+Spider Inductions Task 1 by Abhishek Jha, Roll No- 110123005

-I have completed all the levels.
-I have tried to add some additional features such as App Icon, Splash Screen, Scale to make app usable on any mobile size and tried to have a bug free and clean UI.
+I have completed all the levels and added some additional features, including:

+1. App Icon
+2. Splash Screen
+3. Scalability for usability on any mobile size
+4. Bug-free and clean UI

 NAVIGATION-
-The app has app.jsx as it's main navigation file.
-I have used two navigators stack and bottom drawer.
+The main navigation file is app.jsx.
+The app uses two navigators: stack and bottom drawer.

 SCREENS-
-The App consists of multiple screens.
-All of them are listed under Screens except for one which is main.jsx There is also a Utils directory that contains data.js and all the recipe images.
-Basically holds all the raw data.
+The app consists of multiple screens, listed under the Screens directory, except for main.jsx.
+There is also a Utils directory containing data.js and all the recipe images, which holds all the raw data.

+RUNNING THE APPLICATION-
+To view the app on your phone:

+1. Head over to the Demo directory.
+2. Download the RecipesbyAbhishek.apk.
-To run the application, head over to Demo directory and download the 'RecipesbyAbhishek.apk' and view it in your phone.
-Demo directory also contains images of all the pages and functionality.
+3. Install and run it on your Android device.
+4. The Demo directory also contains images of all the pages and functionality.

+SETTING UP THE CODE-
-To run the code-
+To set up and run the code on your machine:

+1. Clone the repository-
+git clone <imabhishek028/Recipe-Task1>
+cd <imabhishek028/Recipe-Task1>

+2. Install Android Studio-
-1. Clone Repo, install Android Studio and make an emulator.
+Download and install Android Studio from the official website.
+Set up an Android emulator.

+3. Install Dependencies-
+Navigate to the project directory.
-2. Install appropriate versions and dependencies by checking package.json.
+Install the necessary dependencies by checking the package.json file.
+You can install them using: npm install

+4. Run the Application-
+Open a terminal and navigate to the project directory.
+Run the following command to start the application on the emulator: npx react-native run-android

-3. Open terminal, type 'npx react-native run-android'.
-This command will open an emulator to run the application.
+This command will open an emulator and run the application.

-It was a great learning experience, looking forward to the upcoming tasks.